SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 }
 ```

-**FindWebPartToReplace** finds Web Parts that should be replaced with the new add-in part by:
+**FindWebPartToReplace** finds web parts that should be replaced with the new add-in part by:

 1. Setting  **page** to the file associated with the list item returned from the **Pages** library.

-2. Using [LimitedWebPartManager](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.webparts.limitedwebpartmanager.aspx) to find all Web Parts on a specific page.
-The title of each Web Part is also returned in the lambda expression.
+2. Using [LimitedWebPartManager](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.webparts.limitedwebpartmanager.aspx) to find all web parts on a specific page.
+The title of each web part is also returned in the lambda expression.

-3. For each Web Part in the Web Part manager's [WebParts](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.webparts.limitedwebpartmanager.webparts.aspx) property, determining whether the Web Part's title and the **oldWebPartTitle** variable, which is set to the title of the Web Part you are replacing, are equal.
-If the Web Part title and **oldWebPartTitle** are equal, call **ReplaceWebPart**; otherwise continue with the next iteration of the **foreach** loop.
+3. For each web part in the web part manager's [WebParts](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.webparts.limitedwebpartmanager.webparts.aspx) property, determining whether the web part's title and the **oldWebPartTitle** variable, which is set to the title of the web part you are replacing, are equal.
+If the web part title and **oldWebPartTitle** are equal, call **ReplaceWebPart**; otherwise continue with the next iteration of the **foreach** loop.

 ```csharp
 private static void FindWebPartToReplace(ListItem item, ClientContext clientContext, Web web)